Anshulladdha/Tredence/README.md

-redence – HR Workflow Designer
+Tredence – HR Workflow Designer
 Architecture

 This project is built using a Frontend + Mock Backend architecture.